phcode-dev/phoenix-code-ai-control/README.md

 ### How can I verify that the firewall is properly blocking AI access?

-In the browser version, use the "Check AI Control Status" option which will attempt to connect to the AI service and report whether it's accessible or blocked.
+In the browser version, use the View → AI Control Status option which will attempt to connect to the AI service and report whether it's accessible or blocked.

 ## Support